 The finishing layer was painted using Duck Egg.
 Once again, this was painted with a back and forth technique that will provide a slightly aged, imperfect look.

-The entire piece was covered, but we were careful to dry brush over our holes and gouges so paint did not sit in the grooves.
+Next, we covered the entire piece.
+We were careful to dry brush over our holes and gouges so paint did not sit in the grooves.

 This little charger makes a perfect small tray to bring dessert plates to the table at the end of a meal.

-The imperfections and multiple paint layers give the look of a well loved piece that has seen more history then the trip from Home Depot to our work space.
+The imperfections and multiple paint layers give the look of a well loved piece.
+You’d never know this didn’t have more history then the trip from Home Depot.
+It looks truly aged.

-The simple wood charger can be made in a variety of sizes and colors, only limited by your imagination.
+You can make this simple wood charger in a variety of sizes and colors, only limited by your imagination.

-Stay tuned on Thursday for a variation on this project that makes a great gift for yourself or a friend!
+Read about a variation on this project that makes a great gift for yourself or a friend!
+For more inspiration, follow our Pinterest boards.

 Jill and Chantelle